probcomp/bdbcontrib/README.md

 - `-g, --generator <str>`: the generator name (decreases guesswork with respect to which columns are which data types)
 - `-f, --filename <str>`: save as filename.
-- `-s, --shortnames`: use columns shornames (requires codebook) on axis labels.
+- `-s, --shortnames`: use columns short names (requires codebook) on axis labels.
 - `-m, --show-missing`: Plot partial missing values as lines across their missing dimension.
 - `--no-countour`: Turn of contours.
 - `--colorby`: The name of a columns to use as a marker variable for color.